Expired: SAP Fiori Cloud, extended demo – Preserving your Content Beyond 90 Days

 - Save the zip file of your theme

-- From within your extended demo offering select customize theme > Import theme
+- From within your extended demo offering select Import a theme

 - Find the theme you’ve saved and import it